SWIRLED AND LAYERED ICE CREAMS

 • xanthan gum gives the ice cream a fantastic mouthfeel and texture without the need for egg yolks.

-When making ice cream prefer to weigh all the ingredients by weight.
-We also recommend, whenever possible, weighing the liquid ingredients directly into the bowl/pan as you proceed with the recipe instead of transferring them from one bowl to another because this transfer causes a small -but unwanted- loss of quantity.
+When making ice cream, prefer to weigh all the ingredients, even the liquid ones.
+We also recommend – whenever possible – to weigh the liquid ingredients directly into the bowl/pan as you proceed with the recipe instead of transferring them from one bowl to another because this transfer causes a small -but unwanted- loss of quantity.

 If you do not have a kitchen scale, follow these guidelines: